MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/configure-your-app-to-receive-dev-center-notifications.md

 <span id="unregister" />
 ## Unregister for push notifications

-If you want your app to stop receiving targeted Windows Dev Center push notifications, call the [UnregisterNotificationChannelAsync](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.unregisternotificationchannelasync) method.
+If you want your app to stop receiving targeted push notifications from Dev Center, call the [UnregisterNotificationChannelAsync](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.unregisternotificationchannelasync) method.

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[DevCenterNotifications](./code/StoreSDKSamples/cs/DevCenterNotifications.cs#UnregisterNotificationChannelAsync)]

 Note that this method invalidates the channel that is being used for notifications so the app no longer receives push notifications from *any* services.
-After it has been closed, the channel can never be used again for any services, including targeted Windows Dev Center push notifications and other notifications using WNS.
+After it has been closed, the channel cannot be used again for any services, including targeted push notifications from Dev Center and other notifications using WNS.
 To resume sending push notifications to this app, the app must request a new channel.

 ## Related topics